Julien-Cohen/CoqTLTactics/README.md

   * Several models instances of the given metamodels.
   * Several examples of transformations computed by the engine on those models.
 * Run `make html` to build a navigable HTML version of the source code.
 HTML code is generated in the `html` directory.
+* To run proofs interactively, open the file you want in your IDE (works with `coqide` without any additional configuration, also works with Emacs/ProofGeneral and VSCode/VsCoq).

 Try your own transformations:
 * If you have an ECore file mymetamodel.ecore you want to translate into a CoqTL metamodel, run `make mymetamodel.v` .
 (That generator is not a contribution of this work.)